hyoshioka0128/openai-plugin-fastapi/README.md

 1. Run `azd auth login`
 1. Run `azd up`
 1. Copy the endpoint printed to the terminal
-1. Open Chat GPT and add the plugin with that endpoint
+1. Open ChatGPT and add the plugin with that endpoint
 1. Run a query for 'hiking boots'

 ### Deploy with GitHub Actions